Who can I talk to about immunisation?

 You can be confident that the vaccines used in your child’s immunisations are safe.
 The vaccine development process is very thorough.

 Just like other medicines, these vaccines must be registered for use in Australia by the Therapeutic Goods Administration (TGA).
-And for this to happen, the TGA must check the vaccine’s safety.
-The TGA keeps monitoring and testing vaccines even after they have been registered to make sure they’re still safe.
+For this to happen, the TGA must check the vaccine’s safety.
+The TGA keeps monitoring vaccines even after they have been registered to make sure they’re still safe.

 There’s no scientific evidence of a link between immunisation and autism.